BalochPalwisha/rn-conical-gradient-progress/README.md

-# react-native-conical-gradient-progress
+# rn-conical-gradient-progress

-:sunrise:
+:pencil2: Attempt to fix the following error in latest RN version.

+:bangbang: Invariant Violation: ViewPropTypes has been removed from React Native.
+Migrate to ViewPropTypes exported from 'deprecated-react-native-prop-types'

 ## Installation
 Install this component and `react-native-svg`:

-`npm i --save react-native-conical-gradient-progress react-native-svg`
+`npm i --save rn-conical-gradient-progress react-native-svg`

 Link native code for SVG: